KennthShang/PhaBOX/ICTV_challenge/README.md

 2. Run the PhaGCN program using codes: `phabox2 --task phagcn -d phabox_db_v2 -o ICTV_Challenge --contigs ICTV_Challenge.fa`
 3. Convert the format using the script **convert_original_results_to_temperate_format.py**

+**NOTE:** The current version of phabox2 will filtered the contigs with length 3 kbp (lower than this threshold will not return a prediction).
+You can adjust the parameters if needed.
+The provided predictions are based on the default parameters.

 ## Brief description of the methodology

 The description of the methods can be found via [PhaBOX implementation](https://phage.ee.cityu.edu.hk/implement) The papers are: PMID 34252923, 36464489, and 37641717